14th Street Tunnel shutdown: Construction

 The first construction work related to the 14th Street Tunnel shutdown began in 2017.
 Workers excavated shafts at the First Avenue and Bedford Avenue stations so equipment could be lowered into the tubes.
 After the repairs are completed, these shafts are to be converted into additional entrances for those stations.
 The construction of shafts at the First Avenue station began in July 2017 at the intersection of 14th Street and Avenue A. Shafts were also built at Driggs Avenue and North 5th Street in Brooklyn, at the Bedford Avenue station.
 The Bedford Avenue station's mezzanine would be expanded to make way for the new entrances.
 As of July 2018, the projects at First Avenue and at Bedford Avenue were about one-fifth complete.
 Starting in August 2018, the MTA would close the tunnels for 15 weekends in preparation for the full-time closure the following year.

 In the original plan, there were to be three groups of 150 contractors, with each group working 8-hour shifts.
 The demolition and replacement of the tunnels' wire duct banks, or benchwalls, were to take up much the project's duration.
 A dust collection machine, which was custom-ordered for the 14th Street Tunnel project, was to include ventilation and dust filtration systems that allow dust to be contained within the tunnels.
 The dust was to be taken out of the tunnels via flatbed cars that travel to the shafts at Avenue A in Manhattan and Driggs Avenue in Brooklyn.
 The demolition was to be completed within three months, after which work on the new station entrances and replacement duct banks would commence.
-The tracks within the tunnels were also be replaced.
+The tracks within the tunnels were also to be replaced.
 These repairs would be able to last up to eighty years.